sucitram/homebridge-delay-switch/README.md

 ## Good to Know

-* **When manualy turning OFF the switch, the timer will stop and the sensor will NOT be triggered.**
+* **When manually turning OFF the switch, the timer will stop and the sensor will NOT be triggered.**

 * **When the delay switch receives ON command while it's already ON, the timer will restart and the sensor trigger will be delayed.**